This feature is only available when using the following worker node types:

 ---|---|---|

-These annotations are to be added to the vCluster workload, e.g. the StatefulSet
+Add the annotations to the vCluster workload, such as the StatefulSet

 or Deployment

-running the virtual cluster, and any request can be ignored dynamically by adding the header X-Sleep-Mode-Ignore
+running the virtual cluster.
+You can dynamically ignore any request by adding the X-Sleep-Mode-Ignore

-When a vCluster, configured for sleep mode, is connected to the platform, it ceases trying to manage its own sleep mode actions, allowing the agent to take over.
-This requires compatible versions between vCluster and platform.
-Below is a table of compatibility and additional steps needed to be performed when installing or uninstalling an agent.
+When you connect a vCluster configured for sleep mode to the platform, it stops managing its own sleep mode actions and allows the agent to take control.
+This requires compatible versions of vCluster and the platform.
+The vCluster and platform version compatibility with agent installation table provides the steps needed for installing or uninstalling an agent.

 ---|---|---|---|---|

-- In 0.23.x, the platform won't know how to wake a vCluster that put itself to sleep, so the vCluster should be resumed, before installing the agent to take over.
+- In version 0.23.x, the platform does not know how to wake a vCluster that has put itself to sleep.
+Ensure the vCluster is resumed before installing the agent to take over.

 autoDelete